Our story

 Emory University School of Medicine

-Quintina Robinson – (Chair)
+Quintina Robinson – (Vice Chair)

 Product Manager at Macro Helix, LLC